 TIME-SERT® and BIG-SERT® are registered trade marks no duplications are permitted.

-If TIME-SERT or TIMESERT is used in your URL we will not sell to you.
+If TIME-SERT or TIMESERT or any variation is used in your main URL this is a violation of our registered trademark and we will no longer sell to you.
 No redirects allowed.

 Can Loctite be used on the external thread of insert.

 Yes, loctite may be used on the external threads of the insert, due to the solid wall design there is no danger of it leaking thru to the internal threads.

 Our loctite p/n 6020 is required on taper seat spark plug inserts.
 Only the taper seat style spark plug inserts require loctite not washer seat.
 We are sealing on the built in taper of the insert so we have a perfect seal from the spark plug to the insert but we need to insure that the external threads of the insert are sealed by the loctite to keep any gases from passing by the external threads of insert as a precaution.

 We recommend our loctite p/n 6020 on the external threads of the insert in head bolt applications and commonly include p/n 6020 in many head bolt kit applications.
 Time-Sert Loctite p/n 6020 = Loctite p/n 266: